 The NER account displays the monetary costs and the non-monetary benefits related to each alternative plan.
 The NER plan is identified by examining the net average annual functional capacity units (AAFCU's) for each alternative versus the net average annual costs for the alternative.
 Determination of the NER plan is typically the primary decision-making factor for identification of the recommended plan.
 The incremental cost analysis indicates that alternatives listed in Table 5.11 are cost effective and efficient incrementally.
-Alternative 2A ranks fifth based on average annual cost (\$4.2 million) and ranks eighth in biological productivity but, at a cost of \$10,772 annually per AAFCU, it ranks first in cost.
-Alternative 3E ranks tenth based on average annual cost (5.7 million), ranks fourth in biological productivity and ranks second in cost at \$12,598 annually per AAFCU.
-Alternative 4F ranks last in average annual cost (6.8 million), first in biological productivity and fifth in costs (13,077 per AAFCU).
-However, the incremental cost of selecting 4F compared to 2A is only \$22,753 per extra AAFCU while the incremental cost of selecting 3E is \$29,331.
+Alternative 2A ranks third based on average annual cost (\$4.2 million) and ranks fifth in biological productivity but, at a cost of \$10,433 annually per AAFCU, it ranks first in cost.
+Alternative 3E ranks seventh based on average annual cost (\$5.7 million), ranks first in biological productivity and ranks second in cost at \$12,598 annually per AAFCU.
+The incremental cost of selecting 3E is \$29,331 per AAFCU.